unrealwork/atsd-use-cases/research/chicago-l-train/README.md

 are fairly diverse.
 Future growth estimates are excellent for determining target values of a certain infrastructure and providing bounds for more specific calculations that can act as guidelines for the results.
 As time passes, the training data can be modified to provide more time-specific information.
-If for example, L ridership has indeed peaked and the rate of its coming decline were to be calculated, early 2000's training data could be excluded and more recent data could be included to predict future, lower ridership levels using a new average value baseline, and updating the average percent change in the previous year baseline number.
+If for example, L ridership has indeed peaked and the rate of its coming decline are to be calculated, early 2000's training data could be excluded and more recent data could be included to predict future, lower ridership levels using a new average value baseline, and updating the average percent change in the previous year baseline number.